Noovolari/leapp/README.md

 #### AWS Plain Access
 Store AWS IAM User's Access Keys in your System Vault through Leapp.
-Leapp automatically manages **Access Key ID** and **Secret Access Key** in your AWS credentials, generating temporary credentials form them.
+Leapp automatically manages **Access Key ID** and **Secret Access Key** in your AWS credentials, generating temporary credentials for them.

 **No credentials** are stored in Leapp.